How to Develop Your Gluteal Muscles - Butt Shape

 For example, double kettlebell squats are good to develop your gluteal muscles - but only if you squat properly.
 You cannot rely on this exercise alone if you want a rounder and fuller butt.

-Genetics determines that a narrow waist and wide hips generally gives a bigger looking butt, whereas a wide waist and smaller hips will make it appear to be smaller.
+Genetics determines that a narrow waist and wide hips generally give a bigger looking butt, whereas a wide waist and smaller hips will make it appear to be smaller.
 To tackle this, working the glutes will give the best chance of shaping them.
-Excess body fat will result in a larger but softer rear end, shredding fat on the butt will expose shapely musculature, you can minimise fat storage by refining calorie intake for a rock hard and toned glute muscles.
+Excess body fat will result in a larger but softer rear end, shredding fat on the butt will expose shapely musculature, and you can minimise fat storage by refining calorie intake for rock-hard and toned glute muscles.

 How to Create Strong Glutes

 It is important to maintain a variety of movements with the proper form and intensity to create strong glutes.
-Whether you are looking for a stand out butt or not, strong glutes means a strong back which is a really useable functional strength.
-Buttock augmentation is the fastest growing area of plastic surgery but you can achieve the dream butt through exercise.
+Whether you are looking for a stand-out butt or not, strong glutes mean a strong back, which is a really useful functional strength.
+Buttock augmentation is the fastest-growing area of plastic surgery, but you can achieve the dream butt through exercise.

 Use Your Bodyweight